jpdh9881/telegram-translator/README.md

 1) Telegram configuration
     - [Get a Telegram API key](https://core.telegram.org/api/obtaining_api_id)
     - Create a Telegram group.
-The name of the group must be in the format "name_$$" where $$ is a language code supported by LibreTranslate.
+The name of the group must be in the format "name_$$" where $$ is a (supported language code)[https://github.com/vitalets/google-translate-api/blob/master/languages.js].
-      - You can create multiple groups (i.e. a translate_ru group, a translate_uk group)
+      - You can create multiple groups (i.e. a translate_ru group, a translate_uk group, etc.)
     - [Create a bot](https://core.telegram.org/bots/api) (e.g. "translator_115522_bot").
 You only need one bot.
     - Configure the bot to allow groups.
     - Add bot to your translator groups.
 Make bot an administrator.